Pelagicore/softwarecontainer/README.md

 # TroubleShooting

-pelagicontain is not very complex to begin with but due to a lot of dependencies there may be some issues with running it.
+softwarecontainer is not very complex to begin with but due to a lot of dependencies there may be some issues with running it.
 Here are a few common pitfalls that might be good to be aware of.

 ## Note on PulseAudio

 In order to pulseaudio to work inside the container it needs to be running when the container is started.
-This is the case because when pelagicontainer sets up the container it will create a new socket to the pulseaudio server.
+This is the case because when softwarecontainer sets up the container it will create a new socket to the pulseaudio server.

 ## DBus service files

-pelagicontain-agent requires dbus for it to work, this also means that you need to setup the DBus policies for the pelagicontain-agent to work.
+softwarecontainer-agent requires dbus for it to work, this also means that you need to setup the DBus policies for the softwarecontainer-agent to work.
 This is automatically done when you make install the project, but if you install to somewhere else than the root directory, the DBus policy configuration will wind up in <prefix>/etc/dbus-1/system.d/ instead of /etc/dbus-1/system.d.
 If you don't have the correctly setup configuration, you will get an error along these
 lines:

-> MAIN [Warning] Can't own the namecom.pelagicore.PelagicontainAgent on the system
+> MAIN [Warning] Can't own the namecom.pelagicore.SoftwareContainerAgent on the system
-> bus => use session bus instead         | pelagicontainagent.cpp:337
+> bus => use session bus instead         | softwarecontaineragent.cpp:337

 # License and Copyright